tonysyu/tonysyu.pelican/content/posts/2014/pypath-magic.rst

 Load the extension
 ------------------

-To use the magic command, just load the extension from an IPython session:
+To use the ``%pypath`` magic command, just load the extension from an IPython
+session:

 .. code-block:: python